ChuckLangford/dotfiles/README.md

   ln -s ~/.vim/.eslintrc ~/.eslintrc
 ```

-NOTE: Need to setup the nvim files
+# Neovim Config
+Neovim has a default config file location that will need to be redirected to this dotfile config.
+That file is located at `~/.config/nvim/init.vim` and it's contents should look like the following:
+`
+set runtimepath^=~/.vim runtimepath+=~/.vim/after
+let &packpath = &runtimepath
+source ~/.vimrc
+`

 # This section may be out of date.
-Needs testing.
-macOS Sierra currently causes issues with vim/tmux copy/paste.
+macOS Sierra may have issues with vim/tmux copy/paste.
 Do the following to adjust:
 ```
   brew install reattach-to-user-namespace
 ```